The Tale of Two Covenants

 Perhaps the single biggest stumbling block to our understanding the connectivity between the old and new covenants is a page in the Bible that should not even be there.
 In the King James Version [KJV], it is the title page that unnaturally separates the last page of Malachi from the first page of Matthew.
 [Note: In the original inspired order of the Old Testament, the Book of Chronicles is the last book, not Malachi.
 Again see the Feature article, Moving Forward].
 It is a paper thin partition that has proven itself to be mightier than the walls of Jericho.
 It declares "The New Testament of our Lord and Saviour Jesus Christ.
 Translated out of the Original Greek: and with the former Translations diligently compared and revised, by His Majesty's special command."

 On the other hand, one can go from the Book of Genesis, which has the covenant promise given to Abraham, Isaac and Israel straight into the Book of Acts, in which the Abrahamic covenant comes into force, and not miss a beat theologically because the law was an interim covenant.
-Remember, the covenant made with Abraham came about because of Abraham's faith.
-He was willing to sacrifice his only son by following God's command.
+Remember, the covenant made with Abraham came about because of Abraham's faith, his conviction of the truth of the word of God.
+He was willing to sacrifice his only son, Isaac, by following God's command.
 [Gen. 22:16; Heb.
 11:17].
 From this point forward, the Book of Genesis is the family history of Abraham.
 The last chapter of the Book of Genesis ends with the death of Abraham's great-grandson, Joseph, head of the House of Israel.
 Christ, at his first coming, as the only begotten Son of God [1 John 4:9], was sent only to redeem the lost sheep of the House of Israel, thereby initiating the prophetic promise made to Abraham and his seed in their generations, which includes us today.
 [See Acts 2:36-38].
 These are vital points of understanding regarding the two covenants.
 [See the Feature article, Three Temple Ages Make A Plan; also the Feature article, Is The US (And UK) In End-times Bible Prophecy?].